lbalbi/big_data_datasets/README.md

 ## Section 2 - Datasets

 ### 2.1 - Commonsense KGs

 - wikidata [1] + wikinegata [2]:
+  The wikidata acts as the main storage for the structured data of Wikipedia.
+  The latest version (as of 11/12/2024) of the KG contains 114,682,266 entities and over 1.5B triples.

+  The wikinegata

 - ConceptNet [3] + Uncommonsense [4]: non-structured knowledge graphs on commonsense
 #negations: 6.2 millions